cursusdb/cursusdb/readme.md

 - join-responses - join all node responses and limit based on provided n
 - logging - start logging to file
 - timezone - Default is Local but format allowed is for example America/Toronto
+- log-query - Logs client ip and their query to logs and std out if enabled

 Let's put in under nodes a local node we will start shortly.
 ```